-Director, Neurovascular Surgery; Director, Neurosurgical Clinical Trials Program; Chief, Glioma Surgery Program
+Director, Neurovascular Surgery; Director, Neurosurgery Clinical Trials Program; Chief, Glioma Surgery Program

 About Dr. Achrol

-Achal Singh Achrol, MD, is the Director of Neurovascular Surgery and Neurocritical Care at the Pacific Neuroscience Institute and Chief of the Glioma Surgery Program at the John Wayne Cancer Institute at Providence Saint John’s Health Center.
+Achal Singh Achrol, MD, is the Director of Neurovascular Surgery and Neurosurgery Clinical Trials Program at the Pacific Neuroscience Institute and Chief of the Glioma Surgery Program at the John Wayne Cancer Institute at Providence Saint John’s Health Center.

 Dr. Achrol specializes in computer-assisted minimally invasive keyhole and microvascular neurosurgery, using advanced neuroimaging and stereotactic navigation techniques to safely reach even the most difficult lesions.
 As an academic neurosurgeon and physician scientist, Dr. Achrol is committed to leading translational research programs that advance treatment options for patients suffering from brain tumors, stroke, intracranial aneurysms and vascular malformations.